 Or really, just a way better version of Carmageddon Max Damage.

-That said, Gas Guzzlers Extreme has problems.
+Gas Guzzlers Extreme has problems.
 Scary problems.

 For starters, Gas Guzzlers Extreme comes up a short when it comes to its tracks.
 While it’s not good to have too many courses in a racing game because then you never get to know any of them well, there’s only a few tracks in this game when you start, and while there are more than the initial five, you end up playing the same ones so much that I started to get bored of them after a couple hours.
 Which is too bad because the ones it does have are, as I said, nicely twisted.